DV

 What is the difference between FEPI and JEPQ?

-FEPI (REX FANG & Innovation Equity Premium Income ETF) tracks Basket (FANG & innovation equities) with a covered call strategy, while JEPQ (JPMorgan Nasdaq Equity Premium Income ETF) tracks NASDAQ 100 with a covered call approach.
+FEPI (REX FANG & Innovation Equity Premium Income ETF) tracks Basket (FANG & innovation equities) with a covered call approach, while JEPQ (JPMorgan Nasdaq Equity Premium Income ETF) tracks NASDAQ 100 with a covered call approach.
 They are issued by REX Shares and JPMorgan respectively.

 Can I hold both FEPI and JEPQ?